HelgeS/tetraband/README.md

 AMT extends traditional metamorphic testing to select one of the multiple metamorphic relations available for a program.
 By using contextual bandits, AMT learns which metamorphic relations are likely to transform a source test case, such that it has higher chance to discover faults.

+More details are in the preprint of the paper [Adaptive Metamorphic Testing with Contextual Bandits](https://arxiv.org/abs/1910.00262).

 ## Running Tetraband

 Example commandline call: